InternetHealthReport/gsoc/ihr-contributor-handbook.md

 ### internet-yellow-pages
 https://github.com/InternetHealthReport/internet-yellow-pages

 The Internet Yellow Pages (IYP) aims to fetch and organize the vast amount of public Internet topology data available online and organize these datasets in a knowledge database (powered by Neo4j).
-This project is not yet integrated with the rest of the IHR platform but it will be in the near future.

 # **4. Contributing to IHR**